 Travel is arguably the best thing to do when you are taking time out as it will put you out of your comfort zone (just like uni!), develop independence, and foster a greater cultural appreciation.

-The COVID-19 pandemic may be limiting where you can travel over the next 12 months, but that doesn’t mean all destinations are off the table.
+The COVID-19 pandemic may be limiting where you can travel over the coming months, but that doesn’t mean all destinations are off the table.
 Make sure to research what you can do and where you can go safely.

 Alternatively, consider travelling closer to home.
 UK residents have the advantage of being able to explore some exceptional areas of natural beauty, including the Lake District, Snowdonia and much more.
 That’s on top of historic medieval cities and interesting destinations waiting for your arrival.